freddieRv/evolutive_algorithms_paper/design_und_sonstiges/inhalt_design.md

 - Noch eine Nachteil: It can be quite complicated to define an appropiate/usefull objective function.

 ## Zusammenfasung
-- There's practically no limit to where they can be used.
 - Thanks to the computational power available today, we can solve more and more complicated problems.
+    + But it also poses more and more complicated ones.
 - We have to keep looking at the nature for inspiration.
-    + Nature has proven itself once again as the best muse.
-        * "Sowohl in der Wissenschaft, als auch in der Kunst, hat sich die Natur als die beste Muse erwiesen.
+    + "Sowohl in der Wissenschaft, als auch in der Kunst, hat sich die Natur als die beste Muse erwiesen.
+- The future of IA is to star applying the already known methods in new areas and proccesses, as well as developing new ones.